Title: Along Came A Spyder

 While her parents were away on a mission, she spots her classmate, Tina in a dark corner at a coffee shop, talking to a former actress known for luring and trapping girls into illegal activities.
 She discreetly trails Tina to a government office that turns out to be the headquarters of the most elite teen girl spy organisation in the world, The Spyders!

 Samira really wants to join The Spyders to prove to her parents that she is qualified and perfectly capable of becoming a spy.
 Except, she can’t.
-Her mother, who happens to be friends with the Colonel in charge of The Spyders, has given explicit instructions to him not to recruit Samira into his spy organisation under any circumstances.
+Her mother, who happens to be friends with the Colonel in charge of The Spyders, has given explicit instructions to him to not recruit Samira into his spy organisation under any circumstances.

 The story becomes even more interesting after she somehow manages to become an agent in The Spyders.
 Telling you more about what happens next would kill the suspense, so I won’t revel anything further.